IMD business school for management and leadership courses

 Measuring Future-Ready Businesses

-Becoming future-ready is a very evasive concept.
-Fortunately, with our research methodology, there is a way to count it, to measure it.
+Becoming future-ready is an elusive concept.
+Fortunately, with our research methodology, there is a way to count it and measure it.
 Everyone can manage their future readiness, and we’ll show you how.

 Within each industry, highly ranked companies repeatedly reinvent themselves.
-They redefine how to design and manufacture their products, or they reimagine how to deliver their services.
+They redefine how to design and manufacture their products or reimagine how to deliver their services.
 Future-ready organizations “leap” repeatedly.
 They have leaped from their historic areas of expertise to new knowledge.
-They are outward-looking, they are curious, and they assimilate new concepts from other industries.
+They are outward-looking and curious, and assimilate new concepts from other industries.

 - IMD Business School

-At IMD we always compare top leaders of organizations that are becoming future-ready.
-A future-ready business is not only about having a hot product, and what we learned in 2022 is that it requires a balanced approach.
-That is why in our FRI (Future Readiness Indicator), we take a composite score perspective to create the industry-specific ranking tables (Discover the automotive industry).
+At IMD, we compare leaders of top organizations that are becoming future-ready.
+A future-ready business is not only about having a hot product; we learned in 2022 that it requires a balanced approach.
+This is why we take a composite score perspective in our Future Readiness Indicator (FRI) to create industry-specific ranking tables (for example, the automotive industry).

 Ranking is interesting.
-But what choices companies have made, and how they’ve come to make those is even more profound.
-This is why there is also a computer-aided textual analysis algorithm that investigates a company’s attitudes, a key determinant to being a future-ready business.
+But the choices companies have made, and how they’ve come to make those choices, is even more profound.
+This is why there is also a computer-aided textual analysis algorithm that investigates a company’s attitudes – a key determinant to being a future-ready business.

-On our team, led by Howard Yu, we’ve been tracking how likely a firm is to successfully move toward a new knowledge discipline in its effort to prepare for the future.
+Our team, led by Howard Yu, tracks how likely a firm is to successfully move toward a new knowledge discipline in its efforts to prepare for the future.
 We introduced the Future Readiness Indicator to measure how prepared for a changing future companies are sector by sector.
-We began with four industries: AutomotiveFashion & RetailFinancial services, and Technology, including the key players in each industry.
+We began with four industries: AutomotiveFashion & RetailFinancial Services, and Technology, including the key players in each industry.

 Industry rankings go beyond leadership evaluations and business performance analysis and are instead based on seven main factors.